 Celeste: The celeste is not available for use by non-Shepherd School organizations outside of Alice Pratt Brown Hall.
-The moving of the celeste should be scheduled with the Production Manager and either be done by, or supervised by, Shepherd School personnel (e.g., the stage manager or student stage manager).
+The moving of the celeste should be scheduled with the Manager of Operations for Music and either be done by, or supervised by, Shepherd School personnel (e.g., the stage manager or student stage manager).